openbpm-platform/openbpm-control/docker-compose/README.md

-This repository contains links to OpenBPM Control resources and supporting configuration files for running Docker Compose as a local development option.
+This repository contains links to Flowset Control resources and supporting configuration files for running Docker Compose as a local development option.

 ## Using Docker Compose

 The following Docker Compose files are provided:
 1. [docker-compose-core.yaml](docker-compose-core.yaml) which contains these components:
-    - **OpenBPM Control**
+    - **Flowset Control**
-    - PostgresQL which is used by **OpenBPM Control**
+    - PostgresQL which is used by **Flowset Control**

    **Note:** This Docker Compose is suitable for cases when you need to connect to already running external Camunda 7 engines.
 2. [docker-compose-full.yaml](docker-compose-core.yaml) which contains these components:
-    - **OpenBPM Control**
+    - **Flowset Control**
-    - PostgresQL which is used by **OpenBPM Control**
+    - PostgresQL which is used by **Flowset Control**
     - Camunda 7 as the external BPM engine - an engine that runs on the `8082` port by default.
     - PostgresQL which is used by Camunda 7